ItsHonza48/airplane-mode-project/README.md

 ## Compatibility with Slimbook Battery

-This script works perfectly with tools like **Slimbook Battery**.
+This script/command works very good or perfectly with tools like Slimbook Battery.
-When you activate `airplane-mode`, the CPU Turbo Boost is strictly capped regardless of your Slimbook profile.
+When you activate airplane-mode, the CPU is capped regardless of your Slimbook profile.
-For maximum battery savings during flight, it is recommended to switch Slimbook Battery to **Energy Saving** mode manually via the tray icon, though the script handles the most power-hungry components (Wi-Fi, Bluetooth, and Turbo Boost) automatically.
+For maximum battery saving during your flight, it is recommended to turn on  Slimbook Battery energy saving mode manually via the tray icon, though the script handles the most things that eat the battery like i said wifi bluetooth intel overclock and ethernet.

 ## Credits
-* Developed by me and also vibecoded with gemini i did almost all the work but didn't understand the Turbo Boost part and i didn't know how to compile this it also helped me with optimizing the script so there are less lines if i did it myself.
+* I Developed this and also vibecoded with gemini i did almost all the work but didn't understand the Turbo Boost part and i didn't know how to compile this it also helped me with optimizing the script so there are less lines if i did it myself.